MrAzeeeem23/Resume-Builder/README.md

 ## 🧠 How It Works

-- Your input is processed by Gemini AI, which generates professional, quantified resume content and ensures optimal formatting.
+- Your input is processed by AI, which generates professional, quantified resume content and ensures optimal formatting.
 - No sensitive data is stored; everything runs securely in the session.
 - The result is a JSON-structured resume that is rendered and offered as a downloadable PDF.